-- A wrecking bar, about 50cm long (note the curved shape in the picture below).
+-a wrecking bar, about 50cm long (note the curved U shape in the picture below).
 It is used to split fractured rocks (it is doing well when you want to finish the job without striking the rock which could cause the crystals to break).

-- Optional: an Estwing rock pick (with chisel edge, 672g head weight).
+-optional: an Estwing rock pick (with chisel edge, 672g head weight).
 Can be used for digging into soft and friable rocks.
-However, it's pretty much useless for extracting minerals out of hard rock.
-Actually, mine rarely leaves home.
+However, it's pretty much useless for extracting minerals out of hard rock (which is why mine actually rarely leaves home).

 MINING TOOLS (for heavy work):

-Rotary hammer (with drill-bit, pointed chisel, flat chisel), angle grinder or handheld concrete saw (with diamond blade), sledge hammer (5-6kg, unless you can handle heavier) with fiberglass handle, large mining prybar (150cm), wedges & shims (set of 5 or more), shovel and pickaxe, bucket, brush and trowel, telescopic ladder (4-5 meters tall), important water supply (unless there's a stream nearby), etc...Don't buy cheap junk, stick to professional quality tools, meant for rock use.
+rotary hammer (with drill-bit, pointed chisel, flat chisel), angle grinder or handheld concrete saw (with diamond blade), sledge hammer (5-6kg, unless you can handle heavier) with fiberglass handle, large mining prybar (150cm), wedges & shims (set of 5 or more), shovel and pickaxe, bucket, brush and trowel, telescopic ladder (about 5 meters tall), important water supply (unless there's a clean stream nearby), etc...Don't buy cheap junk, stick to professional quality tools, meant for rock use.
 Of course such heavy and bulky equipment is not for prospecting trips.

 Posted: Jan 22, 2014 12:41 Post subject: Re: How to dig a pocket? - (18)